lucianogarciaz/shakesearch/README.md

 I must say, working on ShakeSearch was fun!
 Going through the various design iterations, try to understand users, and create a seamless user experience has been both fun and rewarding.
 The opportunity to chat with a Shakespearean expert is undoubtedly an intriguing concept 😂

+## Future Improvements
+the following features and enhancements could be added to ShakeSearch:

+1. **User authentication**: Implement signup and login functionality for users.
+2. **Threaded conversation with ChatGPT**: Enhance the conversation by keeping a thread with ChatGPT, allowing for more context-aware interactions.
+3. **Store conversations**: Keep track of user conversations, allowing users to refer back to previous discussions.
+4. **Frontend tests**: Add test coverage for the React frontend components.
+6. **Acceptance backend tests**: Implement acceptance tests for the Go backend.
+7. **GitHub Actions**: Set up CI/CD pipelines for PRs and pushes to the master branch, including automated testing and deployment.

+These improvements would significantly expand the functionality of ShakeSearch and provide a more robust user experience.